 Exempted insurance policies do not count.

 Most life insurance with ancillary investment aspects in Canada, like Whole or Universal Life Insurance are structured to be exempt and do not count towards the passive income cap.
 However, there were law changes in 2016 to make policies used primarily for investment slightly more restricted in the amount of investment component allowed.
 Manulife has a full summary of exempt insurance policies.

 “Income from savings in a life insurance policy that is not an exempt policy will be added, to the extent it is not otherwise included in aggregate investment income.”

-This means that Annuity Payments count.
+This also means that Annuity Payments count & Segregated funds do count.

 Are Investment Costs Deductible Against Investment Income?

-What is normally deductile?
+What is normally deductible?

 - Interest on investment loans is deductible.

 - Interest, property taxes, maintenance or management costs would be deductible against rental income.
 Only the net profit from rental income counts as passive income.

 - A fee-based or fee-only portfolio manager or investment advisor would be deductible for the portion of the fee applying to your corporate accounts.